-- We evaluated the design and the implementation of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries and estimates. - We performed data analyses of high-risk journal entries related to non-recurring and/or non-standard manual journal entries recorded throughout the period, with specific attention to postings impacting result and post-closing adjusting journal entries.
-Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including inquiry and testing of transactions back to source information. - We evaluated key estimates and judgments for bias by the Company's management, including retrospective reviews of prior years' estimates with respect to estimates such as valuation of receivables, we refer to our key audit matter on the valuation of Loan Receivables.
+- 4. We evaluated the design and the implementation of internal controls that mitigate fraud related to journal entries. - 5.
+Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including inquiry and testing of transactions back to source information. - 6.
+We incorporated an element of unpredictability in our audit, through inspection of all bank statements of the entity for the financial year 2022 for any indication of non-compliance or additional related party relationships and tracing items to underlying source documentation. - 7.
+We evaluated key estimates and judgements for bias by the Company's management, including retrospective reviews of prior years' estimates with respect to estimates such as valuation of receivables, we refer to our key audit matter on the valuation of Loan Receivables.